Williams439/2024-mar-react-parking-lot/README.md

 ```

 As a student
-I want to organize and prioritize information for my research
+I want to organize my homework sites more efficiently
 So that I can get a good grade

-As a software developer
+As a researcher
-I want to save and prioritize my tutorial videos outside the browser
+I want to save and prioritize important articles for my research
-So that I can focus on my work using just a few browser tabs
+So that quickly access the material i have saved

-As a Video Site (Netflix, Amazon Prime Video, HBO) subscriber
+As a video essay enthusiast
-I want to prioritize my watchlist across subscription services
+I want to prioritize my watchlist from different YouTube accounts
 So that I know what to watch next

 ```